The Math: Compound Frequency vs Total Return

 The general rule

 More frequent compounding = higher effective APY, up to a limit.
 The gap between daily and continuous compounding is small.
 The gap between daily and monthly is meaningful.
 The gap between monthly and "never compound" is massive.
+(Why APR and APY are not the same number is the prerequisite read here.)

 A concrete example